Recedivies/hospital-compfest/README.md

 To support many-to-many relationship, we need create a third table (known as a juction table), say Appointment, where each represents an appointment of a particular doctor.
 For the Appointment table, the primary key consists of two columns: doc_id and patient_id, the uniquely identify each row.
 The column doc_id and patient_id in Appointment table are used to reference Patient and Doctor tables, hence, they are also the foreign key in the Appointment table.

 ### Deployment:
 This repository has been deployed to Heroku.
-You can visit [here](https://books-api-dicoding.herokuapp.com/)
+You can visit [here](https://hospital-compfest.herokuapp.com/)
 #### Step to reproduce deployment:
 1. Create staticfiles folder and put any file into it.
-(Make sure you made an exception in .gitignore for this file.
-Mine is called temp.)
+(Make sure you made an exception in .gitignore for this file.)
-2. Make sure there is Procfile is root directory with these 2 lines:
+2. Make sure there is Procfile is root directory with this line:
-``release: python manage.py migrate --no-input`` ``web: gunicorn core.wsgi``
+``web: gunicorn hospital.wsgi --log-file -``
 3. Set `DEBUG = False`, add `django_heroku.settings(locals())` on the bottom of settings.py.
 Make sure your **requirements.txt** contains every needed package.
 You may want to update it with ``pip freeze > requirements.txt``.